10 Configuring and Administering Oracle Connection Manager

 In per-service PRCP, CMAN-TDM creates a single, dedicated pool for the requested database service based on the SERVICE_NAME parameter specified in the connect string.
 When a client application requests a new connection, CMAN-TDM establishes a pooled connection from this service pool.
 Every time the application requests a connection to this service, CMAN-TDM returns a matching connection from its service pool.

-For example, for incoming connection requests with the specified service names as Service1_PDB1 and Service2_PDB1, CMAN-TDM creates PRCP_for_Service1_PDB1 to support the Service1_PDB1 connections and PRCP_for_Service2_PDB1 to support the Service2_PDB1 connections.
+For example, for incoming connection requests with the specified service names as Service1_PDB1 and Service2_PDB1, CMAN-TDM creates two service pools, that is, PRCP_for_Service1_PDB1 to support the Service1_PDB1 connections and PRCP_for_Service2_PDB1 to support the Service2_PDB1 connections.

 Per-PDB PRCP

-Per-PDB PRCP works in the same manner as per-service PRCP.
+Per-PDB PRCP works in a similar manner as per-service PRCP.
 In this mode, when a client application requests a new connection, CMAN-TDM again establishes a pooled connection to the requested service based on the SERVICE_NAME parameter value specified in the connect string.
 However, instead of creating a dedicated pool for this service, it creates a multi-service PDB pool that supports connections across all services registered with that PDB.
-Any available Oracle Connection Manager Gateway (CMGW) can accept a connection request to a service or PDB, based on load balancing.
+Any available Oracle Connection Manager Gateway (CMGW) can accept a connection request to the service or PDB, based on load balancing.

-For example, for incoming connection requests to Service1_PDB1 and Service2_PDB1 (both running on PDB1), CMAN-TDM creates PRCP_for_PDB1 to support the Service1_PDB1 and Service2_PDB1 connections.
+For example, for incoming connection requests to Service1_PDB1 and Service2_PDB1 (both running on PDB1), CMAN-TDM creates a single PDB pool, that is, PRCP_for_PDB1 to support both the Service1_PDB1 and Service2_PDB1 connections.

 Per-PDB PRCP has the following advantages over per-service PRCP: